-Over 5,200 young people commit suicide each year.
+Over 5,200 young people die by suicide each year.
 Suicide is the 2nd-leading cause of death among young people 10 to 24 years of age, following unintentional injuries.
-There are many practical, effective interventions parents and others can undertake to decrease the risk of a child attempting or completing suicide.
+There are many practical, effective interventions parents and others can undertake to decrease the risk of a child attempting or dying by suicide.

 September is Suicide Prevention Awareness Month — Suicidal thoughts, much like mental health conditions, can affect anyone regardless of age, gender or background.
 In fact, suicide is often the result of an untreated mental health condition.
 Suicidal thoughts, although common, should not be considered normal and often indicate more serious issues.
 Everyone in Washington has a role in suicide prevention, suicide is a preventable public health problem.